iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 {% endhint %}

-If you're developing a Confidential Computing application, then you'll need to be aware of important information.
+If you're developing a Confidential Computing application, be aware of following information.

 ### SMS running inside an enclave